 (Originally posted in 2014.
 Updated and edited November 2020)

-When I first got into foraging, it was because of one thing: survival and one of the most unusual reasons why I love food so much is my fascination with wild food and living off the land.
+When I first got into foraging, it was because of one thing: survival.
+One of the most unusual reasons why I love food so much is my fascination with wild food and living off the land.

 I ask myself: Could I survive?